-The sea does not distinguish between Olympians or novices.
+Mother Nature does not distinguish between female and male, professional or novice.
 There is nowhere to hide - if Mother Nature throws down the gauntlet, you must be ready to face the same challenges as the pro racer.
-Navigate the Doldrums en route to South America, endure epic Southern Ocean storms, experience South African sunsets, face the mountainous seas of the North Pacific - and bond with an international crew creating lifelong memories before returning victorious.
+Navigate the Atlantic Tradewinds and Doldrums en route to South America, endure the epic Roaring Forties, experience Indian Ocean sunsets, face the mountainous seas of the mighty Pacific - and bond with an international crew creating lifelong memories before returning victorious.

 Sir Robin Knox-Johnston

 Over 50 years have gone by since Sir Robin Knox-Johnston made history by becoming the first man to sail solo and non-stop around the globe in 1968-69.

 One of nine sailors to compete in the Times Golden Globe Race, Sir Robin set off from Falmouth, with no sponsorship, on 14 June 1968.
 With his yacht Suhaili packed to the gunwales with supplies he set off on a voyage that was to last just over ten months.
 He arrived back in Falmouth after 312 days at sea, on 22 April 1969, securing his place in the history books.